 San Luis is a 100% owned project, located in the Ancash Department, central Peru.
 The Company acquired the remaining interest in the Project, held by joint venture partner Esperanza Resources Corp., in the third quarter of 2011.
 The San Luis Project is centered on a high-grade, gold-silver vein, the Ayelén Vein, which was discovered in 2005.
-The Project is approximately 25 kilometers northwest of Barrick Gold Corporation's Pierina gold mine.

 A feasibility study on the San Luis Project was completed in the second quarter of 2010.
 Highlights of the Project include the following: